scan3ls/holberton-system_engineering-devops/0x07-networking_basics/README.md

 # 0x07.
 Networking basics #0

 This is a repository containing assignments for Holberton School.
-These files contain answers to multiple choice questions.
+Some files contain answers to multiple choice questions.

 |FILES| DESCRIPTIONS|
 |---|---|